-Array Services must be configured and running on your SGI system or cluster to perform the launch of MPI jobs.
-For SGI Altix ICE systems, the unique root file systems are best configured by the procedure outlined in the arrayconfig_tempo(8) man page.
-For other SGI systems and clusters, you can configure Array Services by executing the following command on one of the cluster hosts, making sure to list all host names on the command line:
+Array Services must be configured and running on all hosts in a cluster to perform the launch of MPI jobs.
+You can set up a simple Array Services configuration by executing the following two commands as root on all hosts of the cluster.
+List all host names on the arrayconfig command line:

 '''

 /usr/sbin/arrayconfig -m host1 host2 ...

+/etc/init.d/array restart

 '''